moky1477/data-engineering-learning/README.md

 ## Web Scraping
 Web scraping is used for extraction of relevant data from web pages.
 If you require some data from a web page in a public domain, web scraping makes the process of data extraction quite convenient.
 The use of web scraping, however, requires some basic knowledge of the structure of HTML pages.

+## What is SQLite3?
+SQLite3 is an in-process Python library that implements a self-contained, serverless, zero-configuration, transactional SQL database engine.
+It is a popular choice as an embedded database for local/client storage in application software.